isaacnmm/pestpolicy-hugo2XX/content/posts/does-boric-acid-kill-bed-bugs/index.md

 layout: post
 ---

-Does [boric](https://pestpolicy.com/does-boric-acid-kill-roaches/) acid kill bed bugs?
+Does [boric](https://pestpolicy.com/does-boric-acid-kill-roaches/)acid kill bed bugs?
 Boric acid is one of the most famous pest killer in the market.
 It has various home applications.
 Some people use it to kill bed bugs. **But does boric acid kill bed bugs?
 The answer to this question is NO!
 However, Boric acid can kill bed bugs, but only when eaten/inhaled or injected into them. **

 **On the other hand, bed bugs feed on blood and unless boric acid is mixed with blood, from which they feed and get it into their body; then it may never kill them. ** So, lets start.